Almaden Minerals (NYSEAMERICAN:AAU) Research Coverage Started at StockNews.com

-StockNews.com assumed coverage on shares of Almaden Minerals (NYSEAMERICAN:AAU – Get Rating) (TSE:AMM) in a research note published on Sunday morning.
-The firm issued a sell rating on the basic materials company’s stock.
+StockNews.com began coverage on shares of Almaden Minerals (NYSEAMERICAN:AAU – Get Rating) (TSE:AMM) in a research report sent to investors on Saturday.
+The brokerage issued a sell rating on the basic materials company’s stock.

-Separately, Alliance Global Partners cut their price target on Almaden Minerals from C$1.00 to C$0.40 and set a buy rating on the stock in a research report on Thursday, July 7th.
+Separately, Alliance Global Partners cut their price objective on Almaden Minerals from C$1.00 to C$0.40 and set a buy rating on the stock in a research report on Thursday, July 7th.

 Institutional Inflows and Outflows

-An institutional investor recently raised its position in Almaden Minerals stock.
+A hedge fund recently raised its stake in Almaden Minerals stock.
 Mirae Asset Global Investments Co.
-Ltd. lifted its position in shares of Almaden Minerals Ltd. (NYSEAMERICAN:AAU – Get Rating) (TSE:AMM) by 6.1% in the first quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
+Ltd. grew its position in shares of Almaden Minerals Ltd. (NYSEAMERICAN:AAU – Get Rating) (TSE:AMM) by 6.1% during the first quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
 The fund owned 2,644,080 shares of the basic materials company’s stock after buying an additional 152,310 shares during the period.
 Mirae Asset Global Investments Co.
-Ltd. owned approximately 1.93% of Almaden Minerals worth $948,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
-2.91% of the stock is owned by institutional investors.
+Ltd. owned 1.93% of Almaden Minerals worth $948,000 at the end of the most recent reporting period.
+Hedge funds and other institutional investors own 2.91% of the company’s stock.

 Almaden Minerals Ltd., an exploration stage company, engages in the acquisition, exploration, evaluation, and development of mineral properties.
 It primarily owns a 100% interest in the Ixtaca gold-silver project located in Puebla State, Mexico.
 The company was incorporated in 1980 and is headquartered in Vancouver, Canada.